ska-telescope/skampi/README.md

 >The SKAMPI specific make targets were removed in place of generic ones where possible, to facilitate the maintenance of SKAMPI.
 Going forwards, always try to contribute to [.make](https://gitlab.com/ska-telescope/sdi/ska-cicd-makefile) instead of adding custom SKAMPI targets.

+## CI/CD Pipeline

+The CI/CD pipeline was refactored to be test-focused only, although, we still need continuous testing on the changes we do to the tests.
+Therefore, we have now 2 testing stages:

+* **trigger** - This stage triggers a deploy and test pipeline in [ska-skampi-deplopyment](https://gitlab.com/ska-telescope/ska-skampi-deployment) (which in turn creates pipelines in this repository to run the low and mid tests)
+* **test** - Manual test stages that can be used to run a test against any cluster.
+Currently we suport tests in STFC-Techops cluster (test-low and test-mid jobs) and STFC-DP cluster (test-low-dp and test-mid-dp)
+  * On **merge request** pipelines, **test-low** and **test-mid** will automatically run against **integration-low** and **integration-mid** respectively

+This way, any changes we do are tested against a fresh SKAMPI deployment, so that we can decouple the occurence of failures from the state of the environment.
+As mentioned above, if the pipeline is a **merge request** pipeline, it will run its tests against the integration environment in STFC-Techops for validation.
+This can help us further differentiate where issues might come from and make sure our tests still hold true for long-running environments.

+Note that we can still manually trigger tests on on-demand deployments.
+This increases the options we have to run tests.
+As we can retry deployments and tests separetely, if needed, we now have the abitlity to run more tests in a shorter amount of time.

 ## Before you begin
 For information on how to use the subsystems / components that are deployed using SKAMPI, please first look at the documentation on [SKAMPI Subsystems](https://developer.skao.int/projects/ska-skampi-deployment/en/latest/subsystems.html).